-The Board has nominated Samantha B. Algaze, Andrea E. Bertone, William H. Champion, Nicholas J. Chirekos, Stephen E. Gorman, James C. Grech, Joe W. Laymon, Bob Malone, and David J. Miller for election as directors, each to serve for a term of one year or until his or her successor is duly elected and qualified.
+The Board has nominated M. Katherine Banks, Andrea E. Bertone, William H. Champion, Nicholas J. Chirekos, Stephen E. Gorman, James C. Grech, Joe W. Laymon and Bob Malone for election as directors, each to serve for a term of one year or until his or her successor is duly elected and qualified.
 None of the Board's director nominations is required under any contractual arrangement.
-Each nominee is currently serving as a director and has consented to serve for the new term, and each nominee was previously elected to serve for a one-year term at our 2022 Annual Meeting of Stockholders (the "2022 Annual Meeting").
+Each nominee is currently serving as a director and has consented to serve for the new term, and each nominee was previously elected to serve for a one-year term at our 2023 Annual Meeting of Stockholders (the "2023 Annual Meeting"), except for M. Katherine Banks, who was appointed to the Board in October 2023.
 Should any of the nominees become unavailable for election, your proxy authorizes each of Stephen E. Gorman and Scott T. Jarboe to vote for such other person, if any, as the Board may recommend.